BASIC TERMS AND CONDITIONS

 PATIENT TERMS AND CONDITIONS

 These terms and conditions are governed by and interpreted in accordance with English law.
+This applies to in person and online sessions.
 In the event of any dispute arising in relation to these ‘terms and conditions’ or any dispute arising in relation to the Psychologist, whether in contract or otherwise, the English courts will have exclusive jurisdiction over such dispute.

 • The ‘Psychologist’: The clinician assigned by Psychology Clinic London Ltd to offer psychological services.